dabund24/Zug/README.md

 - Frontend: Vanilla TypeScript
 - Module Bundling: Webpack

-I'm planning to rewrite the project with a framework (most likely Svelte) to make it scale better.
-(I initially didn't aniticipate the project to grow as much as it has and I'm also not satisfied with the way the code looks right now)
+~I'm planning to rewrite the project with a framework (most likely Svelte) to make it scale better.
+(I initially didn't aniticipate the project to grow as much as it has and I'm also not satisfied with the way the code looks right now)~
+Check out the new version [here](https://github.com/dabund24/Zug_svelte)

 ## Great projects this app relies on